 The Science of Kambo

-The strange amazonian medicinal ritual termed kambo is becoming increasingly popular.
+The strange amazonian medicinal ritual termed “Kambo” is becoming increasingly popular.
 Kambo is touted by many for its amazing spiritual, emotional and physical healing effects.
 Many with serious physical ailments have turned to this alternative therapy for healing.
-Kambo is the ritual of applying the defensive skin secretion from the Phyllmedusa bicolour frog onto superficial burns made on the recipients skin.
+Kambo is the ritual of applying the defensive skin secretion from the Phyllomedusa bicolor frog onto superficial burns made on the recipients skin.

 Within minutes, an uncomfortable purgatory experience initiates.
 The recipient often experiences nausea, vomiting, diarrhea and other uncomfortable effects.
-Despite the unpleasantness of the experience, kambo appears to offer substantial benefit to those with health conditions.
+Despite the unpleasantness of the experience, kambo appears to offer substantial benefit to those with phsyical and psychological health complaints.
 Many claim that the discomfort is worth it.

 Medicine or poison?